Aa Dekhen Zara

+ASTPL, an Indian software developer, also released Aa Dekhen Zara Jigsaw – a jigsaw puzzle mobile video game based on the film.

 Plot

 Ray Acharya (Neil Nitin Mukesh), a struggling photographer, has nothing going for him.
 He inherits a special camera from his grandfather, who was a scientist.
 His life then changes in a way that he could not have imagined in his wildest dreams.